 Residence Life recommends the Career Center for various resources such as cover letter and resume development, interview preparation, and personal branding.
-Utilize the center’s resources or schedule an in-person, phone, or virtual appointment through Handshake.
+Utilize the center’s resources or schedule an in-person, phone, or virtual appointment.
 Career coaches are available for help with the application process or to conduct a mock interview.

 Establish Your Strengths

 Figure out what you offer as an applicant in terms of your experiences, strengths, and areas of growth.
 For example, consider your education, summer jobs, hobbies, clubs, residence hall activities, and personal aspirations.

 Desired Applicant Qualities

 Be aware of the length of the interview.
 Interviewers need to gather enough information to make specific assessments about your ability to do the job.
 Interviews only last 20–30 minutes.